medric/dynamic-forms-ts/README.md

 ### 3. Create a Dynamic Form

-Once you have the schema, use the `DynamicForm` component to automatically generate the form UI.
+Once you have the schema, you can use the `DynamicForm` component to generate the form UI automatically.

 ```tsx
 import React from 'react';